eterevsky/blink/README.md

 # Blinking some LEDs on Raspberry Pi Pico

-A minimal Rust firmware for Raspberry Pi Pico.
-Based on [rp2040-project-template](https://github.com/rp-rs/rp2040-project-template), but without the debugging bits.
+A minimal Rust firmware for Raspberry Pi Pico that blinks the onboard LED and writes messages to USB serial.
+Based on [rp2040-project-template](https://github.com/rp-rs/rp2040-project-template).

-## Installing requirements
+## Requirements

 ```
 rustup target install thumbv6m-none-eabi